Decommunization in Ukraine: Post-Euromaidan reforms

 On 3 June 2015, the Ukrainian Institute of National Memory published a list of 22 cities and 44 villages subject to renaming.
 By far most of these places were in the Donbas region in East Ukraine; the others were situated in Central Ukraine and South Ukraine.
 Under the Decommunisation Laws the municipal governments had until 21 November 2015 to change the name of the settlement they govern.
 For settlements that failed to rename, the provincial authorities had until 21 May 2016 to change the name.
 If after that date the settlement still retained its old name the Cabinet of Ministers of Ukraine renamed the settlement.

 In a 24 July 2015 decree based on the decommunization laws, the Ukrainian Interior Ministry stripped the Communist Party of Ukraine, Communist Party of Ukraine (renewed) and Communist Party of Workers and Peasants of their right to participate in elections and it stated it was continuing the court actions (that started in July 2014) to end the registration of Ukraine's communist parties.

 On 30 September 2015, the District Administrative Court in Kyiv banned the parties Communist Party of Workers and Peasants and Communist Party of Ukraine (renewed); they both did not appeal.

-In October 2015, a statue of Lenin in Odessa was converted into a statue of Star Wars villain Darth Vader.
+In October 2015, a statue of Lenin in Odesa was converted into a statue of Star Wars villain Darth Vader.

 On 16 December 2015, the Kyiv District Administrative Court validated the claim of the Ministry of Justice in full, banning the activities of the Communist Party of Ukraine.
 The party appealed this ban at the European Court of Human Rights.

-In March 2016, statues of Lenin, Felix Dzerzhinsky, Sergey Kirov and a Komsomol monument were removed or taken down in the eastern city of Zaporizhia.
+In March 2016, statues of Lenin, Felix Dzerzhinsky, Sergey Kirov and a Komsomol monument were removed or taken down in the eastern city of Zaporizhzhia.
 The statue overlooking the Dnieper Hydroelectric Station (formerly named Lenin Dam) was the largest remaining Lenin statue in Ukraine.